 Of course, this is a very brief overview of the Old Testament.
 My hope is that it will get you started exploring this portion of the Bible.
 Don’t let it be your only interaction!
 If you are curious how each of the Old Testament books contribute to this storyline, check out the popular article, “Tracing the Bible’s Storyline through 66 Books.”
 You’ll get the same, beneficial concept for the New Testament as well.

-Are you ready to explore this storyline while also learning valuable Bible study skills?
+Are you ready to explore the Bible's storyline while also learning valuable Bible study skills?

 - How to study the Bible well: No prior skills or background required, you will learn how to make Bible-study a habit and study the Bible with a classic “observation, interpretation, and application” approach.
 This is how the pros start when approaching any passage of the Bible.
 You can do it, too.

-- God’s Story of the Old Testament: You’ll get more than a 300-word summary as you explore the Old-Testament storyline along hand-picked passages.
+- God’s Story of Bible: You’ll get more than a 300-word summary as you explore the Bible's storyline along hand-picked passages.

 Basically, you get the big picture while studying the Bible in-depth.